 The Issuers Department oversees all activities involved in the issuance of new securities, from the initial application to post-offer activities.
 A major component of this involves monitoring the disclosure of material information to the investing public by issuers of listed securities.
 The department’s review process extends to ascertain if disclosures made by issuers conform to the disclosure requirements and standards imposed by law.

 The Legal and Enforcement Department provides general legal advice to the Commission and investigates breaches of the Securities Laws.
 It is the primary department through which the Commission carries out its role as regulator, charged with the implementation of the Law.

-The Policy, Research and Information Technology Department is responsible for carrying out the Commission's market developmental role and managing its information technology.
-It provides research support in regulatory and enforcement policy areas, as well as implements the Commission's public education programmes.
-The department's IT function is designed to support the Commission and its staff in all aspects of information technology including training.
+The Policy, Research, and Information Technology (PR&IT) Department is responsible for carrying out the Commission’s market developmental role and managing its information technology.
+It provides research support in regulatory and enforcement policy areas, as well as implements the Commission’s public education programmes.
+The department’s IT function is designed to support the Commission and its staff in all aspects of information technology including training.

 The Finance and Capital Department is generally responsible for the financial administration and management of the finances and funds of the Commission.